db-ui/angular-template/README.md

 All packages are already installed and integrated so that you can directly import and use the components of the **DB UX Design System**.

-Simply use the `App.tsx` as a starting point.
+Simply use the `src/app/app.component.html` as a starting point.

 ## Have fun ❤️